-Some areas of Dar es Salaam are known to be flood-prone due to their physical features, however in certain cases it is difficult to differential between areas which are affected by floods and those that are not.
+Some areas of Dar es Salaam are known to be flood-prone due to their physical features, however, in certain cases, it is difficult to differentiate between areas which are affected by floods and those that are not.
 Changeable factors such as drainage also contribute to how an area is affected by flooding.
-However some areas, such as Msimbazi valley, are consistently affected by floods.
-In this area for example, residential, industrial and agricultural activities are affected every year by flooding.
-Flooding is exacerbated across the city by clogged drains and waterways, limiting the drainage of flood water.
-Clearing these drains and waterways of rubbish and vegetation may also provide opportunities for the creation of small business and recycling enterprises, as well as plastic reclamation.
+However, some areas such as the Msimbazi valley are consistently affected by floods.
+In this area residential, industrial and agricultural activities are affected every year by flooding.

-The Ramani Huria drainage team is working to add details of drains and waterways to OpenStreetMap and all the maps we create, below is a snapshot of their drainage mapping activities from September 17 to October 6 2015.
+The Ramani Huria drainage team is working to add these details to OpenStreetMap and all the maps we create, below is a snapshot of their drainage mapping activities from September 17 to October 6 2015.

 Drainage mapping diary